Planning a Kauai family vacation? Check out these unmissable things to do in Kauai with kids. From the best beaches to

 In fact, it was this rainfall that led to the closure of the Kalalau Trail and much of the northern shore and Na Pali coast trails in 2018.
 Another fascinating result of the weather in Kauai is the chickens.
 Yes, chickens.
 Thanks to hurricanes in 1982 and 1992, many chickens escaped from holding pens.
 They’ve since taken over the island.
 There are now chickens everywhere in Kauai.
 For kids in Kauai, this is great.
 Chasing chickens is practically a public sport.
 And, you will never run out of chicken crossing the road jokes (If those don’t work for you, you can check out some of our favorite travel jokes here).

 When you arrive in Kauai, you’ll likely arrive by plane or cruise ship in the city of Lihue.
 This city is mostly residential.
-And if you’ve every explore all of the things to do in Oahu, you’ll recognize that Hawaiian city style.
+And if you’ve ever explored all of the things to do in Oahu, you’ll recognize that Hawaiian city style.
 Most visitors head out to outlying towns with a little more action such as Kapa’a, Po’ipu, and Princeville.
 Where you stay will often determine your list of things to do in Kauai, but I’ll get to those towns later.

 What To Pack For Your Trip To Kauai With Kids